What happens when a life insurance application contains bad information?

 When applying for life insurance, applicants may be tempted to stretch the truth in their favor.
 Lying on a life insurance application is always risky: in most states, an insurer can deny a claim even if the misrepresentation and the cause of death are completely unrelated.

 Overstating your income, or even estimating your income, will increase the risk that a claim is denied — even if the insured never missed a premium payment.
-If your claim is underpaid or denied because of an inaccurate income, you will likely require an experienced law firm like Boonswang Law to help you recover.
+If your claim is underpaid or denied because of inaccurate income, you will likely require an experienced law firm like Boonswang Law to help you recover.

 Inaccurate Weight Listed